MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Final-Chapter.md

 ### How to install each blend
 The following list will provide the names of the packages needed to install the aforementined blends.

+NOTE: Do **NOT** install these directly onto an ARK system, unless there is an absolute dire need for them!
+These are meant for the systems the ARK is used to maintain!

 **Debian Astro**: astro-all astr-catalogs astro-tcltk

 **DebiChem**:  debichem-visualisation debichem-view-edit-2d debichem-semiempirical debichem-periodic-abinitio debichem-molecular-modelling debichem-molecular-dynamics debichem-molecular-abinitio debichem-input-generation-output-processing debichem-development debichem-crystallography debichem-cheminformatics debichem-analytical-biochemistry